Want to know what are the best CPM ad Networks for 2018?

 Besides being a display ad network, Conversant Media also owns CJ Affiliate (formerly known as Commission Junction), which is also one of the most popular affiliate marketplaces among online marketers.
 So that tells you how reputed and legit this brand is.

-They offer payments through Check, Direct Deposit and PayPal using the Net60 payment system, but payments are usually made within 25 days.
+They offer payments by Check, Direct Deposit and PayPal using the Net60 payment system, but payments are usually made within 25 days.

 RevenueHits is an advertising company based in Israel, they established their business in 2008 with a whole team of financial experts, online marketers and other experienced professionals in different fields.